KINGJON125/amdgpu-efivar/README.md

-Feel free to customize the sections, especially the installation and usage instructions, based on your specific implementation and any additional details you want to include. also i am not reposible about any damege
+Feel free to customize the sections, especially the installation and usage instructions, based on your specific implementation and any additional details you want to include. also i am not reposible about any damage.